 From Hacktoberfest website, I came to know that Open Source Cafe Bangalore is conducting Hacktoberfest workshops every weekend and they are also providing some awesome goodies for our contributions.
 So, I decided to give it a try.

-I was late for the workshop on day one itself (Thanks to traffic in Bangalore!).
+I was late for the workshop on day one itself (Thanks to Bangalore traffic!).
 A session about Kubernetes was ongoing.
 Since I don’t even know what a Container is, it was hard for me to understand what Kubernetes is all about.
 The next session was about how we can make our first PR to some open source repository.
 Since I already made a few PRs, I understood it.

 It’s better to start with simple issues first.